geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " I yield — forgive my errors past," he said,
 " Ye valiant knights, and each afflicted maid;
-" Oh ! here may all Maria's sufferings close !
+" Oh! here may all Maria's sufferings close!
-" Be this the last of Amiantha's woes !
+" Be this the last of Amiantha's woes!
 810

 T 4